 I love food and cooking, and always watched my mom and grandmother cook.
 I started training to cook in a commercial kitchen as part of my high school education.
 The website journey all began after a spinal injury which had me off work for an entire year.
 The goal was to write down all my recipes of the foods we eat and how we make them.
 When I got stuck or forgot how to make something, I called my mom for help, and she reminded me.
 She is the one who taught me all the Russian recipes, and is an amazing cook.

 Instead of a writing cooking instructions in a recipe book, I figured my kids would appreciate a digital version on a website, which turned into having a Russian food blog.
 The recipes I make aren't only Russian, and include many of my favorite American foods and multicultural recipes from around the world.
 These are all foods and recipes that we eat at home.

-I was born and raised in British Columbia, Canada part of a small Russian community.
-My grandparents fled the USSR into China, where my parents were born.
-Back then, there were some small Russian Christian communities living in Northern China, but after China turned to communism, they had to either return to the USSR or leave China.
-Hundreds of Russian families arrived to Australia in late 1950's, settling around Australia in Sydney, Adelaide, Orange and Melbourne.
+I was born and raised in British Columbia Canada, part of a small Russian community.
+My grandparents fled the USSR via Uzbekistan and Kazakhstan into China, where my parents were born.
+Back then, there were some small Russian communities living in Northern China near the Russian border, but after China turned to communism, they had to either return to the USSR or leave China.
+Thousands of Russian families arrived to Australia in late 1950's, settling around Australia in Sydney, Adelaide, Orange and Melbourne.
 Some of the community later moved to Canada in the 1970's, where I was born.
-While we are not part of the post Soviet migration from Europe in the 1990’s, we all share the same roots, language and recipes.
+We are known as White Russians, who's families emigrated from the Soviet Union.

 Welcome to my world!